prebuild/prebuildify/README.md

 # prebuildify

-Prebuild native node modules that can be bundled with an npm release
+Prebuild native node modules and bundle the prebuilds with an npm release

 ```
 npm install -g prebuildify